yosoufe/DRLND_Collaboration_Competition_P3/README.md

 find the links to download the environment from [readme file in Udacity repo](https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet).

-* The environment has twenty independent agents.
+* The environment has two agents which are interacting with each other in form of tennis.
-* Twenty Double-jointed arm which can move to target locations.
 * Rewards:
-    * +0.1 Each step agent's hand is in goal location.
+    * Each agent that hits the ball over the net receives +0.1.
+    * Each agent that lets the ball hit the ground or out of the bounds receives -0.01.
-* Observation: The observation for each agent is a vector of 33 elements containing the position, rotation, velocity and angular velocity of two arms and target location.
+* Observation: The observation for each agent is a vector of 8 elements containing the position and velocity of the ball and the racket.
-* Actions: Continuous actions of size 4.
-Two torque values for each joint.
+* Actions: Continuous actions of size 2 in range of [-1,1].
+One for back and forthe, the other for jumping.
-* The problem is considered to be solved when the agent is able to receive an average reward (over 100 episodes, and over all 20 agents) of at least +30.
+* Although the Udacity's project page says that the problem is considered to be solved when the agent is able to receive an average of maximum of reward over 100 episodes of at least +0.5.
+I consider the project solved when the average of all rewards is at least +0.5 which is a bit harder.

 ### Getting Started: